boriss3D/Service-aggregating-events/README.md

 ## Adding a new event

 The event has the following:
-A title - the field cannot be empty or contain only white characters, dates from/to - mandatory, a description - a minimum of 20 characters.
+Title - the field cannot be empty or contain only white characters, dates from/to - mandatory, a description - a minimum of 20 characters.
 Ability to upload an image to the event.